Download a fact sheet on the Provider Relief Fund (PDF)

 How are payment distributions determined?

-- Provider payments will be based on their share of total Medicare FFS reimbursements in 2019.
+- Provider payments will be based on their share of total Medicare fee-for-service reimbursements in 2019.
 Total FFS payments were about $484 billion in 2019.
 Based on available information, the Academy believes the distribution will include Part B drug reimbursements.

 - A provider can estimate their approximate payment by multiplying the 2019 Medicare FFS (not including Medicare Advantage) payments they received by 6.19% ($30 billion divided by $484 billion).